Cover of The Second Sex

 The Second Sex is the foundational text of modern feminism, a sweeping philosophical analysis of women's oppression that introduced the iconic declaration: 'One is not born, but rather becomes, a woman.'
 Simone de Beauvoir brought the full weight of existentialist philosophy to bear on questions of gender, demonstrating that femininity is a social construction rather than a biological destiny.
 The work's rigorous intellectual framework and uncompromising arguments have made it indispensable to feminist thought and gender studies worldwide.

-Written in post-war France during the flowering of existentialism, The Second Sex emerged from the same intellectual milieu that produced the philosophy of Jean-Paul Sartre and Albert Camus.
+Produced in post-war France during the flowering of existentialism, The Second Sex emerged from the same intellectual milieu that produced the philosophy of Jean-Paul Sartre and Albert Camus.
 Beauvoir applied existentialist concepts of freedom, bad faith, and the Other to the situation of women, producing a work that scandalized conservative readers upon publication but ultimately transformed the way an entire civilization understood gender and equality.

 Post-War Reckoning, 1946-1949